A culture populated by absurdly small princesses and hulking male heroes can change the way men and women see themselves

 Consider just the differences in hand size.
-Here are the hands of romantic couples in (clockwise from top left): Frozen, How to Train Your Dragon 2, Gnomeo and Juliet, Hercules, Tangled, and Brave.
+Here are the hands of romantic couples in (clockwise from top left): Frozen, How to Train Your Dragon 2, Gnomeo and Juliet, Hercules, Tangled and Brave.

-In the Hercules scene, his bicep is about 2.8-times wider than hers, while the very biggest man in the Army report had a bicep just 2.1-times bigger than the very smallest woman (that bicep difference is also greater than that observed between Shaquille O’Neal and his former wife, Nicole Alexander).
+In the Hercules scene, his bicep is about 2.8 times wider than hers, while the very biggest man in the Army report had a bicep just 2.1 times bigger than the very smallest woman (that bicep difference is also greater than that observed between Shaquille O’Neal and his former wife, Nicole Alexander).
 The same is true of their neck and wrist measurements.

 In the case of Hercules, we can actually compare the Disney depiction to ancient renditions of the demigod and his mistress.
-From 4th Century mosaics to Alessandro Turchi’s 17th Century painting, the demigod is portrayed relative to Megara in much more normal human proportions.
+From 4th century mosaics to Alessandro Turchi’s 17th century painting, the demigod is portrayed relative to Megara in much more normal human proportions.
 I know Hercules is not supposed to be a regular human, but if he’s really a different species, maybe Disney shouldn’t feature him kissing a girl in a children’s movie.

 (There are exceptions to the Disney/Dreamworks model of couples, even in modern animation.
-Consider, for example, the teen couple in Japanese animator Hayao Miyazaki’s magical film Kiki’s Delivery Service, Marge and Homer Simpson – or, of course, Charlie Brown and Lucy.
-Even the older Disney classics, such as the 1937 Snow White and the Seven Dwarves, had much more normally proportioned couples.)
+Consider, for example, the teen couple in Japanese animator Hayao Miyazaki’s magical film Kiki’s Delivery Service, Marge and Homer Simpson — or, of course, Charlie Brown and Lucy.
+Even the older Disney classics, like the 1937 Snow White and the Seven Dwarves, had much more normally proportioned couples.)

 Because humans reproduce sexually, there are obvious differences between males and females, called sexual dimorphism.
 However, in the grand scheme, as the sociologist Lisa Wade puts it, “men and women are overwhelmingly alike”; our similarities outweigh our differences.
 Still, we choose whether to highlight the differences that are apparent.
 And the amount of energy we devote to emphasizing and acting on the different qualities of men and women changes over time and varies across cultures.